 Exceptional preoperative navigational capabilities and high-quality, navigated ultrasound have clearly benefited patients at ACTREC, helping ensure safer access to brain tumors and more complete removal via real-time imaging, Dr. Moiyadi observes.

-“Intra-operative ultrasound – especially one like SonoWand, which is 3D, real-time and combined with navigation – caters to all our needs, including our financial requirements,” he says.
+“Intra-operative ultrasound – especially one like SonoWand, which is 3D, real-time and combined with navigation – caters to all our needs, including our financial requirements.